procrastian/cs-typescript/README.md

 Seen in this way, a type is the concept of describing which values can be safely passed to `flip`, and which will crash.

-In essence, the problem is that JavaScript is a [loosely typed and dynamically types language](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures) where we can only see what happens at _runtime_ because JS variables are not directly associated with any particular value type.
+In essence, the problem is that JavaScript is a [loosely and dynamically typed language](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures) where we can only see what happens at _runtime_ because JS variables are not directly associated with any particular value type.
 Furthermore, any variable can be assigned (and re-assigned) values of all types.
 You'd probably never do this, but consider that the following is valid JS:

 ```js
 let foo = 42;    // foo is now a number